liviorobaldo/compliancecheckingOnRDF/README.md

 </p>

 <p align="justify">
-The implementations may be tested on the synthetic (ABox) datasets available in the subfolder CORPUS.
+The implementations have been tested on the synthetic (ABox) datasets available in the subfolder CORPUS.
 Further corpora may be created via the dataset generator available <a href="https://github.com/liviorobaldo/compliancecheckers/tree/main/DatasetGenerator">at this link</a>.
 </p>

 <p align="justify">